ins1x/RSC-Public/README.md

 > Players with SAMPCAC must connect from the [SA-MP 0.3.7 R1 Client](https://github.com/ins1x/sampcac-docs/raw/main/client/sa-mp-0.3.7-install.exe)

 ## Disclaimer
-This is a public version of the gamemode, and does not contain the player database, admins, or other personal data from the original RSC server.
+This is a public version of the gamemode, and does not contain the player database, admin info, or other personal data from the original RSC server.